Applied Machine Learning (Spring 2022)

 High Energy-Density Physics (Spring 2020)

-This course is taught by University of Michigan by Prof. Kuranz and shared with MSU as a specicial topics course.
+This course is taught by University of Michigan by Prof. Kuranz and shared with MSU as a special topics course.
 I am the MSU faculty member for the course, but I act primarily as a local organizer and not an instructor.
+If you are interested in this course, contact me or Prof. Kuranz at University of Michigan.

 This is a graduate level (CMSE 890) course that is project based with in-class group coding projects every week.
 A major component of the course is a capstone three-hour poster session of individual projects (typically connected with the PhD topic of the student) by each student.